rstudio/pins-r/README.md

 #> Writing to pin 'hadley/sales-summary'
 ```

-Then, someone else (or an automated Rmd report) can read and use your
+Then, someone else (or an automated Quarto report) can read and use your
 pin:

 ``` r